ahlim0m/tylernakamura.github.io/_posts/2016-10-29-my-first-nas.markdown

 Don't get me wrong.
 FreeNas10 is freaking awesome, and I am so excited for the official release, but they are little farther away from official release than I thought they were.

-At this point, I am just going to keep my hyper visor in the AWS cloud, and just have my NAS box for NAS.

-2016-11-17 Update:
+2017-01-17 Update:

-Going with Ubuntu 16 now for a my NAS.
+I once again changed my mind about the OS of the NAS, but this time I feel fairly confident in my decision.
+Now I am just running Ubuntu Xenial with a Samba server set up.
 I don't need all the features that FreeNas9 has and I would prefer to change stuff over the command line.
-There were just a few more things that I needed my box to do than NAS and I am not comfortable enough to leave the Debian based CLI.
+There were just a few more things that I needed my box to do than NAS and I am not comfortable enough to leave the Debian based distro.
+For example, If I wanted to have a cloud based hypervisor, I would have to open a port on my private network to let my cloud instances in.
+Poking a hole in my network is not something I am willing to do especially considering that I don't have a static IP.

 ## My Hardware

+As is common with most home NAS setups, my hardware consists of parts that I have lying around from previous builds.